-- Continued ongoing negotiations with Willowbend Apartments. - Staff reviewed potential new pole locations and providing feedback to the design team. - Prepared First Written Offer package for KB Homes.
-Reviewed Electrical Safety Zone requirements for KB Homes to confirm acquisitions. - Reviewed parcel acquisition options for Marchese parcel with Santa Clara Valley Water District (SCVWD). - Worked with City of San Jose and Diridon Hospitality to finalize design.
-Met with Diridon Hospitality to move forward with redesign.
-Conducted follow-up conference calls and exchanged emails with Diridon Hospitality regarding design conflicts. - Continued working with SVP to de-energize and install foundations. - Staff continued ongoing work with PG&E and VTA to gain access to their properties for potholing.
-Submitted acquisition information package/plan to PG&E for their review and working with VTA to develop safety procedures for working near each agency's operating ROW. - Continued to finalize appraisal map for Britannia Gateway, which requires PG&E approval.
+- Negotiations with Willowbend Apartments are ongoing. - Staff reviewing potential new pole locations and providing feedback to the design team. - Preparation of First Written Offer package for KB Homes.
+Reviewed ESZ requirements for KB Homes to confirm acquisitions. - Reviewing parcel acquisition options for Marchese parcel with Santa Clara Valley Water District. - Working with City of San Jose and Diridon Hospitality to finalize design.
+Met with Diridon Hospitality and we are moving forward with redesign.
+Held follow-up conference calls and emails with Diridon Hospitality regarding design conflicts. - Actively working with SVP to de-energize and install foundations. - Staff is actively working with PG&E and VTA to gain access to their properties for potholing.
+Submitted acquisition information package/plan to PG&E for their review and working with VTA to develop safety procedures for working near each agency's operating ROW. - Finalizing appraisal map for Britannia Gateway, which requires PG&E approval.

-- Continue to negotiate for all open parcels. - Review the acquisition of the Marchese parcel with SCVWD and set up meeting.
-Continue discussions with PG&E to finalize possession date. - Confirm new acquisition associated with the Stephens parcel.
-BBII identified a potential modified acquisition. - Continue to coordinate with SVP, VTA and SCVWD options for foundation installations.
-Safety group to coordinate with VTA Safety to comply with their permitting requirements. - Confirm ROW acquisitions with City of San Jose. - Finalize design for Diridon Hospitality. - Work with City of San Jose to resolve underlying street interests. - Present updated appraisal maps to PG&E for their approval regarding the Britannia Gateway parcel. - Continue to work with Segment 3 and 4 owners for early access to pothole. - Make offers on the parcel for which appraisals have been completed. - Actively participate in Foundation/Pothole and Gannett Fleming weekly meetings. - Continue to work with project team to identify and analyze new potential parcels. - Map newly identified parcels.
+Continue to negotiate for all open parcels.

+- Review the acquisition of the Marchese parcel. - Continue discussions with PG&E to finalize possession date. - Confirm new acquisition associated with the Stephens parcel.
+The Design Builder identified a potential modified acquisition. - JPB Safety to coordinate with VTA Safety to comply with their permitting requirements. - Confirm ROW acquisitions with City of San Jose. - Finalize design for Diridon Hospitality. - Work with City of San Jose to resolve underlying street interests. - Continue to work with Segment 3 and 4 owners for early access to pothole. - Make offers on the parcel for which appraisals have been completed. - Actively participate in Foundation/Pothole and Gannett Fleming weekly meetings. - Continue to work with project team to identify and analyze new potential parcels. - Map newly identified parcels.